ECE 5760: Laboratory 2

 Simulate a 10x10 (or greater) linear grid to produce a sound by exporting the wave file to matlab.

--- Show the time that the FPGA uses to solve the audio sample.
+-- Show the number of cycles necessary to solve the audio sample.

 -- Also demo the HPS producing a nonlinear drum sound through the FPGA audio codec.